Which students are automatically enrolled in the AU Student Health Insurance Plan?

 Who is eligible for the AU Student Health Insurance Plan?

 All students – undergraduate, graduate, and law – taking six or more credit hours are eligible to enroll in the Student Health Insurance Plan.
-A student whose status is considered full-time, having submitted "In Lieu of Credit Hours" documentation, is also eligible for the Student Health Insurance Plan.

 If I am covered by my parents insurance plan or have other coverage, why would I need the AU plan?